-How to Improve Your Net Working Capital Working capital; it’s what makes or breaks a business.
+Working capital; it’s what makes or breaks a business.
 Most businesses that fail do so because they don’t have enough cash at hand.
 They might have great clients, fantastic assets, and everything else going for them, but they need actual cash to continue operating.
-Here’s what you need to know about building your working capital
+Here’s what you need to know about building your

 Take It Expense Line by Expense Line